Improved Generation of Adversarial Examples Against Safety-aligned LLMs: Gap Between Input Gradients and the Effects of Token Replacements

 Intermediate level attacks~\cite{Huang2019, guo2019simple, wang2021feature,zhang2022improving,li2023improving} opt to maximizing the scalar projection of the intermediate level representation onto a ``directional guide'' for generating non-target adversarial examples to attack image classification models.
 As a representative method, ILA~\cite{Huang2019} defines the directional guide as the intermediate level representation discrepancy between the adversarial example obtained by a preliminary attack, \eg, I-FGSM~\cite{Kurakin2017}, and corresponding benign example.
 In this section, we first examine whether the strategy of ILA can be directly applied to the gradient-based attacks on LLMs.
 Then, by seeing the failure of direct application, we investigate the proper way to adapt this strategy to the gradient-based attacks on LLMs.

-Let $h_r$ be the intermediate representation at the $r$-th layer, and the directional guide $v_r=\hat{h}^t_r - \hat{h}^0_r$ is obtained by a $t$-iterations preliminary attack (\eg, GCG).
-To directly apply ILA, we maximize the scalar projection of the intermediate representation $h_r$ onto the directional guide, \ie, maximize $L_{\mathrm{ILA}} (x) = v_{r}^{T} h_{r}$.
-We obtain the directional guide from the GCG attack and then evaluate the direct application of ILA using the GCG attack as the baseline.
-We find that it exhibits deteriorated performance compared with GCG.
-Specifically, it achieves a match rate of $44\%$, while the original GCG obtains $54\%$ match rate.
-This result demonstrates that the ILA fails to be directly applied to gradient-based adversarial prompt generation.
+Let $h_r$ be the intermediate representation at the $r$-th layer, and the directional guide $v_r=\hat{h}^0_r - \hat{h}^t_r$ is obtained by a $t$-iterations preliminary attack (\eg, GCG).
+Note that since our objective is to minimize the adversarial loss instead of maximizing the victim's classification loss, as in the original setting of ILA paper~\cite{Huang2019}, the definition of the directional guide is the opposite of that in the ILA paper.
+According the implementation of ILA, we maximize the scalar projection of the intermediate representation $h_r$ onto the directional guide $v_r$, \ie, maximize $L_{\mathrm{ILA}} (x) = h^T_{r} v_r$.
+However, we evaluated ILA using GCG as the back-end method and found that it exhibited deteriorated performance compared to the baseline.
+Specifically, when attacking Llama-2-7B-Chat, it achieves a match rate of $44\%$, while the baseline GCG obtains $54\%$ match rate.
+This result demonstrates that when applied directly, the ILA fails to facilitate gradient-based adversarial prompt generation.